Unsupervised Dense Information Retrieval with Contrastive Learning: Method

 \subsubsection{Building large set of negative pairs}

-An important aspect of contrastive learning is to maintain a large set of negative pairs.
-Most standard frameworks differ from how the negatives are handled, and we briefly describe two of them, SimCLR and MoCo, that we use in this work.
+An important aspect of contrastive learning is to sample a large set of negatives.
+Most standard frameworks differ from each other in terms of how the negatives are handled, and we briefly describe two of them, in-batch negative sampling and MoCo, that we use in this work.

-\paragraph{Negative pairs within a batch.} A first solution, called SimCLR~\citep{chen2020simple}, is to generate the negative pairs by using the other examples from the same batch: each example in a batch is transformed twice to generate positive pairs, and we generate negative pairs by using the views from the other examples in the batch.
+\paragraph{Negatives within a batch.} A first solution is to generate the negatives by using the other examples from the same batch: each example in a batch is transformed twice to generate positive pairs, and we generate negatives by using the views from the other examples in the batch.
+We will refer to this technique as ``in-batch negatives''.
 In that case, the gradient is back-propagated through the representations of both the queries and the keys.
-A downside of this approach is that it requires extremely large batch sizes to work well.
-This technique was also considered when using ICT to pre-train retrievers by \citet{lee2019latent}.
+A downside of this approach is that it requires extremely large batch sizes to work well~\cite{chen2020simple}, with \citet{qu2021rocketqa} reporting improvement in the context of information retrieval up to 8192 negatives.
+This method has been widely used to train information retrieval models with supervised data~\cite{chenSSH17, karpukhin2020dense} and was also considered when using ICT to pre-train retrievers by \citet{lee2019latent}.